Skip to main content

 The total length of the Trans Bhutan Trail is 403 kilometres, crossing 27 gewogs (villages) and nine Dzongkhags (districts) of Bhutan.

 The Bhutan Ultra explores the eastern part of the trail, starting in Tsangkha and finishing in Trashigang.
-Athletes will cover a total distance of 200 km and overcome 11,000 m of positive elevation.
+Athletes in the 200 km distance will overcome 11,000 m of positive elevation.
 All divided up in 6 stages.
 The race will start at an elevation of 2,278 m.
 Minimum and Maximum elevation will then vary quite a bit each day.
 Stage 3 will feature the highest elevation with participants reaching 3,775 m.
 Daily positive elevation ranges from 1,340 to 2,245 m.
+The 150 km is there for anyone wanting the full adventure but with the endurance elemented slightly reduced – basically shortening each daily stage by a bit to make it possible to slow down when needed.
 For more information on stage distances and elevation, please see below.

 Start time, date and location